Chicago Child Custody – Custody Orders and Parent Conduct

 At the same time, however, Illinois courts often enter these kinds of orders in divorce cases.
 Should these orders be better tailored to the unique custody issues that arise in each case, rather than prohibiting conduct that never seemed to be a concern during the divorce proceedings?
 We’ll have to wait and see how the Supreme Court decides.

-In the meantime, if you have questions about Chicago child custody, don’t hesitate to contact an experienced Chicago child custody lawyer at M. Scott Gordon & Associates to learn more about how we can help with your case.
+In the meantime, if you have questions about Chicago child custody, don’t hesitate to contact an experienced Chicago child custody lawyer at Gordon & Perlut, LLC to learn more about how we can help with your case.